Share This Guide, Choose Your Platform!

 To calculate how much you can claim, you can multiply the number of business miles by the applicable company mileage rates, which will give your HMRC business mileage.
-Your company can reimburse you for your mileage calculated by using the HMRC mileage rates on a regular basis.
+Your company can reimburse you for your contracting mileage by using the HMRC mileage rates on a regular basis.

 The HMRC rates of 45p for the first 10,000 miles and 25p thereafter, which are in place for your mileage claims, are set at a generous level.
 The reasoning behind the level of these rates for your HMRC mileage claims enable your employer to reimburse you for all your running costs.
 The mileage rates / mileage tax allowance is set at such a level so as to re-compensate you for your vehicle’s running costs.
 This includes the overall wear and tear, fuel, repairs, servicing and maintenance, insurance, and road fund tax.
 Therefore, when you claim car mileage at the approved mileage rates (HMRC) via your business, you cannot claim for any other private car running costs.